 Regarding the referendum, they said, “The Office of Legislative Services (OLS) cannot quantify the fiscal impact of the constitutional amendment because parameters of implementation will have to be determined in subsequent statutory enactments.”

-The think tank NJ.
-Policy Perspective did a study and found $300 million would be brought into the state.
-They assume a taxation rate going from five to twenty-five percent over three years at cannabis going for $350 an ounce.
+The think tank NJ Policy Perspective did a study and found that $300 million would be brought into the state.
+They assume a taxation rate going from five to twenty-five percent over three years at cannabis, going for $350 an ounce.

 California has sought to impose high prices and high tax rates on cannabis, leading to its underground market dominating the legal market, causing revenue projections to fall far short of reality.

 Anti NJ Cannabis Legalization Argument by Narc Lovers

 Edwards also thought the amount spent on the effects would offset the benefit.
 That has not been the case elsewhere.